-The Company may award discretionary bonuses to its executives based on a subjective evaluation of the executive's performance and the overall performance of the Company.
+The Company may award discretionary bonuses to its executives, including the named executive offices, based on a subjective evaluation of the executive's performance and the overall performance of the Company.
 Such awards are independent of the EPP.

-In fiscal year 2022, the Compensation Committee did not award discretionary bonuses to the nine executive officers participating in the EPP.
+In fiscal year 2023, the Compensation Committee did not award discretionary bonuses to the nine executive officers participating in the EPP.